letslego/W266-ProjectMIMIC/baseline/README.md

 ```

 The file containing the list of admissions resulting of the filtering above is in this file: baseline\psql_files\diagnoses_icd_codes.csv
+(note: we removed all files containing MIMIC data because they need authorization by MIMIC to access)

 Here is the sql that created that file